Visa Application Procedure in Los Angeles

 If you do not live in this region, please contact the mission that is responsible for your area since every visa application requires supporting documents subject to verification.
 To find out which of the nine German missions in the US can assist you, please use our Consulate Finder:

-For immigration/work purposes (type D visa, refered to as a National Visa) starting Oct.
-15, 2012: Biometric Visas will be issued and 10 fingerprints will be collected.
-A biometric photograph must also be submitted by a person applying for a visa.
+For immigration/work purposes (type D visa, refered to as a National Visa): Biometric Visas will be issued and 10 finger scans will be collected.
+A biometric photograph must also be submitted by the person applying for the visa.

-If you do not apply in person, you must have your signature notarized on all submitted forms by a notary public or an Honorary Consul.
+In case you do not have to apply in person, your signature must be notarized on all submitted forms by a notary public or an Honorary Consul.
 In addition, the required copies of your passport, photo ID, green card, drivers license, etc. must be notarized as well.

 To return your passport with the visa, we exclusively use FedEx.
-We charge an extra fee of 20 US dollars, payable in cash or money order only for this service.
+We charge an extra fee of $ 20 US dollars for this service, payable in cash or money order only.
 If you prefer, you can pick up your passport in person or have someone else pick it up with a letter of authorization, signed by you.